xtoazt/Thunder/CONTRIBUTING.md

-# Contributors of Ambient
+# Contributors of Thundr
-Below are the contributors of Ambient and their respective contributions.
+Below are the contributors of Thundr and their respective contributions.

 ## Noctra (@xnoctra)
 - Owner & Maintainer